Azure/blackbelt-aks-hackfest/labs/day2-labs/cicd-vsts.md

 #### Exercise 1: Service Endpoint creation

 Service endpoints are a bundle of properties securely stored by the Azure DevOps and is a way for Azure DevOps to connect to the external systems or services.

-Since the connections are not established during project provisioning,the two endpoints - **Azure Resource Manager** and **Kubernetes** need to be created manually.
+Since the connections are not established during project provisioning, the two endpoints - **Azure Resource Manager** and **Kubernetes** need to be created manually.

 1. **Azure Resource Manager Service Endpoint**: Defines and secures a connection to a Microsoft Azure subscription using Service Principal Authentication (SPA).

-   * In the VSTS, navigate to the **Services** by clicking on the gear icon, and click on the **+ New Service Connection** button.
+   * In the Azure DevOps, navigate to the **Services** by clicking on the gear icon, and click on the **+ New Service Connection** button.
 Select the **Azure Resource Manager** and specify the **Connection name**, select the **Subscription** from the dropdown.
 Leave Resource Group name blank and click on the **OK** button.
 This endpoint will be used to connect the **VSTS** and the **Azure**.

      You will be prompted to authorize this connection with Azure credentials.
 Disable pop-up blocker in your browser if you see a blank screen after clicking the OK button, and retry the step.